 Photo by Juan Martin Maccione

-Trincomalee which is a natural deep-water harbour that has attracted sea farers like Marco Polo , Ptolemy and Sea Traders from China and East Asia since ancient times.
+Trincomalee which is a natural deep-water harbour that has attracted sea farers like Marco Polo, Ptolemy and Sea Traders from China and East Asia since ancient times.
 Trinco, as it is commonly called, has been a sea port since the days of the ancient Sri Lankan Kings.
-The earliest known reference to the port of Gokanna is found in the Mahavamsa stating that in 5th century BC, when King Vijaya who having failed to convince his brother to come to Sri Lanka as his successor, got down his youngest son Panduvasdeva, who landed at Gokanna and was subsequently enthroned at Upatissagama.
+The earliest known reference to the port of Gokanna is found in the Mahavamsa stating that in the 5th century BC, when King Vijaya who had failed to convince his brother to come to Sri Lanka as his successor, got down his youngest son Panduvasdeva, who landed at Gokanna and was subsequently enthroned at Upatissagama.

 The fort of Trincomalee was built by the former captain-general of Ceylon Constantino de Sa in the year 1622.
-The fort was triangular in shape and was was built from the debris of an ancient Hindu temple that was destroyed by the Portuguese.
-The Portuguese named the fort “Fort of Triquillimale“.
+The fort was triangular and was built from the debris of an ancient Pagoda that was destroyed by the Portuguese.

 The objective for which this fort was built at this place and for which it was maintained is to prevent European enemies from putting up a fort on this side of the island and then contact the king of Kandy and from having communications with him through Kottiyarama (now Somapura Seruvila area).

 The Santa Cruz bastion which is on the southern side where the sea touches it and its waves dash against it.
-It was the key for the defence of the bay and it was situated on the south side of the isthmus to directed contact with the waters of the bay, on this bastion were mounted 6 pieces of artillery.
-It is bigger than the other two and can be equipped even with 13 pieces artillery.
+It was the key for the defence of the bay and it was situated on the south side of the isthmus to direct contact with the waters of the bay, on this bastion were mounted 6 pieces of artillery.
+It is bigger than the other two and can be equipped even with 13 pieces of artillery.
 The bastion of Santo Antonio is on the northern side and has five pieces of artillery.
 The third bastion is on the side of the hill and is smaller than the other two to which it serves as a platform for three pieces of artillery.
 They were taken from a wrecked Danish ship which was wrecked at Kottiyarama (now Somapura Seruvila area).

 Fort Fredrick is open to the public and one of the main attractions of Trincomalee, the Koneswaram Temple lies inside this fort.